 EE Curriculum Overview

-For students who matriculated before 2023-24 – refer to your year of entry major requirements in the College of Engineering (COE) GEAR publication.
+The degree info on this page is for the 2024-2025 academic year.
+For students who matriculated before 2024-25 – refer to your year of entry major requirements in the College of Engineering (COE) GEAR publication.

 EE Core (Freshman and Sophomore Years)